dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/branch-deployments/setting-up-branch-deployments.md

   </TabItem>
   <TabItem value="gitlab" label="GitLab">

-### Step 4.1: Add GitLab CI/CD script to your project
+### Step 4.1: add GitLab CI/CD script to your project

 :::note
 If you used the GitLab app to configure you're repository, this step isn't required.
 [Skip ahead to Step 4.5](#step-45-verify-gitlab-pipeline-runs)